omeryesil/az-iot-device-simulator/readme.md

   #  Azure IoT Device/Thing Simulator

-This is a simple python application that works like an IoT device.
-The application sends random humidity and temperature values to Azure IoT Hub.
+This is a simple python application that sends configured sensor data to Azure IoT hub.
+Sensors can be configured through a configuration file (see the Configuration section)

 ## Sample Telemetry Message Sent to IoT Hub